top banner

 What Does Wattage Mean for Laptop Chargers?

 Therefore, it's important to use a charger with the appropriate wattage as indicated by your laptop manufacturer.
+You can find the watts needed to charge laptop on the power brick of your charger or on the official website of your laptop.

 How Many Watts Is Best for a Laptop Charger?